jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     :width: 500 px
     :align: center

     A two bit decoder, often called a 2-4 decoder.
-Two input signals are decoded to control a the four putput signals.
+Two input signals are decoded to control a the four output signals.
     At any time, only one of the four output signals is high.